 - Nuts: Add a sprinkle of chopped nuts for extra crunch.
 Pecans or walnuts with banana is a classic combo!
 Check out my banana pecan bread if you like that combo!

 - Chocolate: Drizzle with melted chocolate or add chocolate shavings on top to make the tarts look extra pretty!
-Chocolate banana is always a good idea.
+Chocolate banoffee tart sounds amazing.

 - Espresso: Mix in a dash of espresso powder with the dulce de leche for a coffee twist.